 The security of any infrastructure requires a proper balance of People, Process and Technology.
 The more People and Process, however, the greater the risk to the overall environment, due to errors of omission or sabotage.
-The base System z technology includes a number of built in technological features that reduce or mitigate risks.
+The base IBM Z technology includes a number of built in technological features that reduce or mitigate risks.

-- the IBM System zEnterprise server has achieved the Common Criteria’s EAL5 rating for the design and implementation of its logical partitioning capability.
+- The IBM Z server has achieved the Common Criteria’s EAL5 rating for the design and implementation of its logical partitioning capability.

 - running multiple operating systems within a single server and ensuring that one virtual server cannot detrimentally affect the actions of another virtual server.

 - the server can run at 100% utilization at all times.

 - Service Level Agreements can be established to provide priority service to specific partitions.

 - Partitions do not have to dedicate processors, memory or storage to them

 - This is a second level of virtualization that can run within one logical partition of the IBM Z.

 - Evaluated for the Common Criteria and has achieved an EAL4+ rating.

 - IBM Z has a processor facility that will enable z/VM to have direct control of underlying processors and memory